Al-Shabaab (militant group): 2009–10: Dominance in the south

 Having made important territorial gains from mid-2008, al-Shabaab increasingly focused its attention on opposition to the Somali Transitional Federal Government, as the Ethiopian-led war segued into the next phase of the protracted Somali Civil War.
 By 2009–10, al-Shabaab controlled most of central and southern Somalia (south of the semi-autonomous region of Puntland), and it had formed administrative structures to govern territories under its control.
 It had particular success building relationships with local leaders in order to build cross-clan coalitions, combining its principled anti-clannism with a "pragmatic clannism": a willingness to manipulate clan networks and exploit inter-clan politics.

+By 2009, al-Shabaab started drastically altering its choice of targets and frequency of attacks.
+The use of kidnappings and bombings in urban areas significantly grew in use.
+The groups significant support from the Somali diaspora dwindled in response to the usage of terror tactics.

 2011–13: Internal and external challenges

 In subsequent years, however, al-Shabaab's strong position was significantly weakened, as – in the context of a famine in the region and, simultaneously, a military offensive against the group – the group experienced territorial and strategic setbacks in the military arena; an internal struggle over the group's direction and leadership; and, in response to both, a wave of high-profile defections.